sagemath/trac_to_gh/Issue 5758.md

 # Issue 5758: weird "hello" bug in homset coerce!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5758

 Original creator: was